-Bradley Currey, Jr. Mr. Currey served as Chief Executive Officer of Rock-Tenn Company, a publicly-held manufacturer of packaging and recycled paperboard products, from 1989 to 1999 and as Chairman of the Board of Rock-Tenn Company from 1993 to 2000, when he retired.
-He also previously served as President (1978-1995) and Chief Operating Officer (1978-1989) of Rock-Tenn Company.
+Bradley Currey, Jr. Mr. Currey served as Chief Executive Officer of RockTenn Company, a publicly-held manufacturer of packaging and recycled paperboard products, from 1989 to 1999 and as Chairman of the Board of RockTenn Company from 1993 to 2000, when he retired.
+He also previously served as President (1978-1995) and Chief Operating Officer (1978-1989) of RockTenn Company.
 From 1953 until 1976, Mr. Currey was employed by Trust Company of Georgia, a publicly-held commercial bank and bank holding company, where he served as Chief Financial Officer and was a member of the Board of Directors from 1972-1976.
-Mr. Currey previously served as a member of the Board of Directors and Executive Committee of Rock-Tenn Company, and is currently Director Emeritus of Genuine Parts Company, a publicly-traded company, and a member of the Board of Directors of Fresh Frozen Foods, Inc. Mr. Currey is Trustee Emeritus and a past Chairman of the Board of Trustees of Emory University.
-He is a Trustee Emeritus and past Chairman of the Board of the Woodruff Arts Center and the Atlanta Symphony Orchestra, a division of the Woodruff Arts Center in Atlanta, Georgia.
+Mr. Currey previously served as a member of the Board of Directors and Executive Committee of RockTenn Company, and is currently Director Emeritus of Genuine Parts Company, a publicly-traded company, and a member of the Board of Directors of Fresh Frozen Foods, Inc. Mr. Currey is Trustee Emeritus and a past Chairman of the Board of Trustees of Emory University.
+He is a Trustee Emeritus and past Chairman of the Board of the Woodruff Arts Center in Atlanta, Georgia.
 He is also a past Chairman of the Federal Reserve Bank of Atlanta and the Metro Atlanta Chamber of Commerce.
-Mr. Currey is the designated Lead Director of the Board.
 He previously chaired our Nominating/Corporate Governance Committee, on which he continues to serve as a member, and is a member of our Audit Committee and our Acquisition Committee.
-Mr. Currey's business experience, proven leadership abilities, financial accounting and management expertise, as well as successful fulfillment of the duties associated with his years of service as Chairman of the Nominating/Corporate Governance Committee and as our Lead Director, are all considered in connection with his nomination for re-election to the Board.
+Mr. Currey's business experience, proven leadership abilities, financial accounting and management expertise, as well as contributions in his years of service as Chairman of the Nominating/Corporate Governance Committee and as our past Lead Director, were all considered in connection with his nomination for re-election to the Board.

 Theodore J. Hoepner.
 Mr. Hoepner served as Vice Chairman of SunTrust from January 2000 to December 2004 and as Vice Chairman of SunTrust Bank Holding Company from January 2005 until June 2005, when he retired.
-From January 2000 to December 2004, he served as Vice Chairman of SunTrust.
-From 1995 to 2000, Mr. Hoepner was Executive Vice President of SunTrust and Chairman of the Board, President and Chief Executive Officer of SunBank, N.A.
+From 1995 to 2000, Mr. Hoepner was Executive Vice President of SunTrust and Chairman of the Board, President and Chief Executive Officer of SunTrust Banks of Florida, Inc. From 1990 through 1995, he served as Chairman of the Board, President and Chief Executive Officer of SunBank, N.A.
 From 1983 through 1990, he was the Chairman of the Board and Chief Executive Officer of SunBank/Miami, N.A.
 He is a past Chairman of the Florida Prepaid College Board, the Board of Trustees of Rollins College, the Economic Development Commission of Mid-Florida, the Heart of Florida United Way, the Greater Miami Chamber of Commerce, the Beacon Council of Miami, Florida, and the Financial Executives Institute of Jacksonville, Florida.
 Mr. Hoepner's years of experience in the banking industry, including extensive experience in management, make him a valuable addition to the Board, and he currently chairs the Audit Committee, and serves as a member of the Compensation Committee and Acquisition Committee, which he previously chaired.
 All of these attributes were among the factors considered in connection with his nomination for re-election to the Board.